Regularity conditions in the realisability problem with applications to point processes and random closed sets: Introduction

 It is easy to characterise all one-point covering functions of random closed sets as follows.

-\begin{theorem} A function $p_x$, $x\in\carrier$, with values in $[0,1]$ is the one-point covering function of a random closed set if and only if $p$ is upper semicontinuous. \end{theorem}
+\begin{theorem} A function $p_x$, $x\in\mathbb{X}$, with values in $[0,1]$ is the one-point covering function of a random closed set if and only if $p$ is upper semi-continuous. \end{theorem}

-The upper-semi continuity of the one-point covering function of a random closed set $\xi$ is a straightforward consequence of the upper semicontinuity property of the capacity functional of a random closed set, see \cite[Sec.~1.1.2]{mo1}.
-Conversely, the function $p$ from the theorem is realised (for instance) as the one-point covering function of the random set $\xi =\{x:\,p_{x}\geq v\}$ where $v$ is a uniformly distributed variable (the details are left to the reader).
+The upper semi-continuity of the one-point covering function of a random closed set $\xi$ is a straightforward consequence of the upper semi-continuity property of the capacity functional of a random closed set; see \cite{mo1}, Section~1.1.2.
+Conversely, the function $p$ from the theorem is realised (e.g.) as the one-point covering function of the random set $\xi=\{x\dvtx p_{x}\geq v\}$ where $v$ is a uniformly distributed variable (the details are left to the reader).

 It is considerably more complicated to characterise \emph{two-point covering functions}